Kim Klein

 Her political passion is helping people understand tax policy, and particularly to encourage nonprofits to work for fair and just tax policy.
 She was part of a team called “Nonprofits Talking Taxes” that developed and then implemented a training program for nonprofits which we took all over California.
 The purpose of it was to help nonprofit staff, board and volunteers understand the values that underlie taxes and to encourage nonprofits to take positions on ballot measures and to sponsor town halls and candidate forums for their constituents.

 She and her partner owned a publishing company (Chardon Press) which became part of Wiley Publishers in 2001.
 Kim was a lecturer at the Haas School of Business and the School of Social Welfare at UC Berkeley until she retired in 2020.
-She lives with her wife and two cats in Point Reyes Station, around the corner from the Mesa Refuge.
+She lives with her wife and two cats in Berkeley, CA.